Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

     * Restructuring ballot and device aggregation to better support audits and scalability in general
     * Renaming and refactoring all repos for more descriptive and specific naming patterns

-??? todo "Compose community changes into `electionguard-python` release v1.1.16"
+??? done "Compose community changes into `electionguard-python` release v1.1.16"

-??? todo "Optimization changes for service implementations of `electionguard-python` release v1.2.0 "
+??? todo "Optimization changes for service implementations of `electionguard-python` release v1.4.0 "

-??? todo "Introduce service docker containers in `electionguard-api`"
+??? done "Introduce service docker containers in `electionguard-api`"

-??? done "Migrate 0.95 specification to Github"

-    * Implement specification in diffable, searchable format in Github
-    * Adopt [mkdocs material template](https://squidfunk.github.io/mkdocs-material/) for documentation and integrate with remaining ElectionGuard guide

 ## 2020 In Review